-For a comprehensive list of available scholarships please contact the Flinders University's Scholarships Branch, (08) 8201 3115 or visit the University's Scholarships Website.
+For a comprehensive list of available scholarships please contact Flinders University's Student Finance Services on (08) 1300 FLINDERS or visit the University's Scholarships Website.

 Scholarships and grants are usually based on equity and/or academic merit and sometimes have conditions attached.
 It is important to be aware that applications for some scholarships will need to be submitted the year before the scholarship is awarded.
 Please note this Scholarship list does not include all available scholarships.